VILLASframework/documentation/doc/fpga/Configuration.md

 ## FPGA Card {#fpga-config-card}

 This section is a group (like `nodes`) which allows the user to use multiple FPGA devices at the same time.
-Like @ref node-concept-node, each FPGA has it's own name / identifier:
+Like nodes, each FPGA has it's own name:

 ### id (string: "vendor:product") {#fpga-config-card-id}